snowballstem/snowball/CONTRIBUTING.rst

 * Algorithm name (needs to match the `.sbl` source without extension)
 * Encodings to support.
 Wide-character Unicode is always supported and doesn't need to be listed here.
-You should always include `UTF_8`, and also `ISO_8859_1` if the stemmer only uses characters from that and the language can be usefully written using it.
-We currently also have support for `ISO_8859_2` and `KOI8_R`, but other single-byte character sets can be supported quite easily if they are useful.
+You should always include `UTF_8`, and also any of `ISO_8859_1`, `ISO_8859_2` and `KOI8_R` which the language can usefully be written using only characters from (in particular they need to contain all the characters the stemmer explicitly uses).
+Support for other single-byte character sets is easy to add if they're useful.
 * Names and ISO-639 codes for the language.
 Wikipedia has a handy list of `all the ISO-639 codes <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_ - find the row for your new language and include the codes from the "639-1",